Braham Snyder

 paper

 Raisin with a higher-level abstract and introduction, and an updated conclusion.
-Includes more of my ideas for fixing residual minimization, and discusses preliminary experiments in those directions.
+Includes more of my ideas for fixing the residual gradient, and discusses preliminary experiments in those directions.

 Raisin: Residual Algorithms for Versatile Offline Reinforcement Learning